Kerry confident of concluding TPP trade pact this year

 "One of the very important things now is for us to be able to stay where we are on the TPP negotiations, not to slide backwards, but to finish that job in which Vietnam is very much an important contributor," Kerry said.

-Vietnam has some lingering concerns on TPP, including issues related to labor, which Kerry said could be settled.
+Vietnam has some lingering concerns on TPP, including issues related to labour, which Kerry said could be settled.

 (Writing by Martin Petty; Editing by Robert Birsel)